Skip to main content

 Go live

-Checklist for moving from sandbox to production.
+Checklist to promote your integration from sandbox to production.